vacay/docs/about.md

+## Collect, organize, and play music from all over on the internet.
+You can add music to vacay from most major music sites (soundcloud, youtube, bandcamp, mixcloud, hypem, [and more](https://vacay.io/discussion/41)).
+Once it's in our system, Vacay then lets you organize your music and play (or even download) it whenever you'd like.

-A music player that uses audio fingerprints to consolidate music sources and services - so that when you play a song - we choose the highest quality stream available to you.
-As a result, your collection (and music data) are no longer limited to a specific application, source, or service.
-Currently, there's support for soundcloud, youtube, bandcamp, mixcloud, hypem, [and more](https://vacay.io/discussion/41).
+Vacay uses audio fingerprints to consolidate music sources and services - so that when you play a song - we choose the highest quality stream available online from all of the sources we monitor.

 ### Nomenclature
 * **vitamin** - a recording with nutritional value